Login | Contact

 Please read the code of conduct and abide by that.

 Work on american english language and communication skills.
 You may use any number of videos from american youtubers to refine accent, pronounciation, enunciation, pace and communication skills.
+Take keyboard classes to improve fingering skills.
+Read about electronic medical records in America and insurance programs.
+Prepare thoroughly for the USMLE Steps.
+Study and understand the Code of Conduct.

 We expect all the mentees registered with the AKMG Rising Star program to adhere to the following code of conduct.
 The Code of Conduct was developed to optimize the available resources and equity in support.

-1. All initial enrollment or AKMG program questions should be directed to the AKMG administrative staff.
+1. All initial enrollment or AKMG program questions should be directed to the AKMG administrative staff. (office@akmg.org)

 2. All other questions should be posted only through the group WhatsApp chat.